vsouza/awesome-ios/README.md

 * [ExpandableCell](https://github.com/younatics/ExpandableCell) - Fully refactored YNExapnadableCell with more concise, bug free.
 Awesome expandable, collapsible tableview cell for iOS written in Swift 3 🔶
 * [DataSources](https://github.com/muukii/DataSources) - Type-safe data-driven List-UI Framework.
 (We can also use ASCollectionNode) 🔶
 * [KDDragAndDropCollectionView](https://github.com/mmick66/KDDragAndDropCollectionView) - Dragging & Dropping data across multiple UICollectionViews. 🔶
+* [ListPlaceholder](https://github.com/malkouz/ListPlaceholder) - ListPlaceholder is a swift library allows you to easily add facebook style animated loading placeholder to your tableviews or collection views :large_orange_diamond:

 #### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.